In Kendo, the indication of success is not about how many battles you’ve won, it’s about how much progress you’ve attained over time

 That being said, the whole free-your-mind mental training helps a Kendoka’s personality to develop by letting them paint their own canvas.
 It is the abiding value of Kendo, where oneself has to be determined and concentrated and avoid being out of control—and mastering this value doesn’t happen over night.

 “Because of the mental training, we stay calm and balanced during stressful situations.
-Kendo teaches self-control, mercy & respect,” Toyoshima said.
+Kendo teaches self-control, mercy, and respect,” Toyoshima says.

 Last March, she found herself in a practice battle with a 65-year-old Kendoka, the time in which she passed her very first promotional exam in front of 15 judges in Hong Kong.
 It took three years of vigorous training for her to reach second dan and she knows that it will take many more to earn the highest rank in Kendo.